 When traveling for long distances or periods of time, the weight of a specific item can be a cumbersome thing to ponder.
 Thankfully, in our day and age, the majority of products leaves the outdoor enthusiast relieved that a fire starting kit may weigh less than few ounces and occupy little space, even when traveling with more than one kind, leaving the fuel source as the biggest concern about a kit, but one which can be easily remedied as it can be found during any part of an expedition, and so not always needed to be constantly carried.

 As mentioned in the comments above, the reliability of your fire starter kit will depend on a variety of aspects ranging from personal to circumstantial elements.
 Great importance is placed here on the trial period of the fire starter or starters of your choice.
 Many similarities with one kind of product may not remain constant when switching or trying out a different one.
 The amount of spark produced by a steel rod from one brand may differ from another, the same can be expected with flint based products.
 The reaction with different types of tinder is something that should also be tested out thoroughly in order to determine the ideal fire starter for each.
-This will help in adding to your general knowledge they kind of materials you feel most confident working with, making it easier for you to decide what to look for during any expedition.
+This will help in adding to your general knowledge they kind of materials you feel most confident working with, making it easier for you to decide what to look for during an expedition.
 For these reasons, getting to know how well your fire starter kit will work for you may involve a period of trial and error, after which you will find yourself with solid knowledge on how to effectively use your equipment, as well as recognizing what is available to you in your immediate surroundings.

-Q: Are fire starters safe to use in closed spaces/shelters?
+q: Are fire starters safe to use in closed spaces/shelters?

-While there are examples of fire producing gear such as stoves and radiators, many of which are designed to be used safely within an enclosed space and even made to match some tent specifications with the same, if not more efficiency, than a fire starting kit; the nature of them, whether they be ferro or magnesium rods, matches, or flints, makes them a very different kind of fire making equipment not suitable to operate within a tent or other types of similar enclosures.
+While there are examples of fire producing gear such as stoves and radiators, many of which are designed to be used safely within an enclosed space and even made to match some tent specifications with the same, if not more efficiency, than a fire starting kit; the nature of them, whether they be Ferro or magnesium rods, matches, or flints, makes them a very different kind of fire-making equipment not suitable to operate within a tent or other types of similar enclosures.
 Because of the materials from which many of these are made, they are not rated to sustain the kind fire one can make with a fire starter.

 Sparks, when ignited at close proximity of, or on tent surfaces, can be responsible for severe equipment loss or damage or even set your gear aflame.
 It is for this reason that a fire starting kit is best when used in open, well-ventilated areas.

 Most kits in the market are designed for multiple, continuous use.
-Some items on this list, for instance, are designed for 3,000 strikes or more making them a long lasting item in your outdoor equipment.
+Some items on this list, for instance, are designed for 3,000 strikes or more making them a long-lasting item in your outdoor equipment.
 That being said; as with any item in your camping/hiking gear, a level of maintenance and care will secure longer lasting durability for your fire starting kit.

 Some items may need a bit more care than others.
-A flint striker, for instance, works best when kept free or dirt and debris, as any obstruction by foreign agents may prevent the flint from creating a spark.
-Other products may not suffer when hit with dust or dirt, but any contact with oil based products, commonly found in some fuels and vehicle maintenance items, might make them slick with an invisible layer of grease and take away the friction needed to originate a spark.
+A flint striker, for instance, works best when kept free of dirt and debris, as any obstruction by foreign agents may prevent the flint from creating a spark.
+Other products may not suffer when hit with dust or dirt, but any contact with oil-based products, commonly found in some fuels and vehicle maintenance items, might make them slick with an invisible layer of grease and take away the friction needed to originate a spark.
 Other less conspicuous ways to contaminate your fire starting kit, may come for touching some foods, which may be rich with much-needed fat and oils, but can dampen the efficiency of your kit.
-It is for this reason that is recommendable to periodically inspect your equipment, even during an excursion to avoid malfunctions or misfires at any point.
+It is for this reason that it is recommendable to periodically inspect your equipment, even during an excursion to avoid malfunctions or misfires at any point.

 The burn and lasting fire of any specific brand is something to keep in mind as the burning time on these is determined by the size of the match.
 Different brands offer different sizes with varying burn times, making the size and amount of matches to carry another factor to analyze before deciding on a specific kind.

-A well made, tested, reliable fire starting kit can have relatively steep price tag when compared to similar products in the same line.
-Many times the look and brand of an item will have heavy influence in the price of a kit.
+A well made, tested, reliable fire starting kit can have a relatively steep price tag when compared to similar products in the same line.
+Many times the look and brand of an item will have a heavy influence on the price of a kit.
 It is easy to forget that the materials used in part of their assembly; things such as the handle, striker, case design and such, have more to do with the effectiveness of a fire starting kit than one might think.
 The magnesium rod on a model may come with a sturdy plastic handle and an attractive price tag, but the user may come to find the handle uncomfortable and hard to hold after a period of time.
 In a different instance, the attractive, milled aluminum handle and case of another model may have additional uses, but the price tag on it could seem like a stretch.